 11 LESSONS ON WRITING A BESTSELLER FROM JOHN GRAY’S BLOCKBUSTER HIT MEN ARE FROM MARS, WOMEN ARE FROM VENUS

 Twenty years ago, I had the honor of being involved in a cultural phenomenon called Men Are from Mars, Women Are from Venus.
 Remember that catchphrase?
 It came from a mega-best-selling book by relationship counselor John Gray, PhD.
 My boss, Susan Moldow at HarperCollins Publishers (then Harper and Row), signed up the book and as her assistant, I co-edited the manuscript with her.
-My contribution included a key question that John expanded upon, and insights into how women and men at the younger end of the baby boom might respond to some of his advice.
+My contribution included a key question that John answered in the text and insights into how women and men at the younger end of the baby boom might respond to some of his advice.
 I went on to co-edit or edit his next two books—What Your Mother Couldn’t Tell You and Your Father Didn’t Know and Mars and Venus in the Bedroom (about physical intimacy in male-female committed romantic relationships).
 Like John’s first book, they became New York Times bestsellers.

 I well remember calling John’s agent every Thursday morning when I came into work to let her know his ranking on the USA Today bestseller list, which was new at the time.
 It was a thrill to see him become famous, to watch his hardcover book sell 9.5 million copies in the U.S. alone and become the bestselling American nonfiction book of the 1990s.
 I learned so much from John that helped me with my own success—and if you’re an aspiring author, you too can learn from him.
-Here are eleven lessons I draw from his book’s phenomenal success.
+Here are eleven lessons on writing a bestseller that I draw from his book’s phenomenal success.

 1. Indulge your curiosity.
 John Gray became fascinated by male-female romantic relationships after spending nearly a decade in celibacy as a monk working for the Maharishi Mahesh Yogi (the fellow the Beatles took a shine to and about whom John Lennon wrote the song “Sexy Sadie”).
 Like many great cultural innovators, John Gray was curious—and approached the task of learning how to start and maintain a healthy relationship with a woman by adopting beginner’s mind, as they say in Buddhism.
 Where can your curiosity take you?